Irish Architectural Archive: History

 The archive was founded by Edward McParland and Nicholas Robinson as the National Trust Archive in 1976, with Nick Sheaf appointed the first director and Niall Montgomery also among its founding members.

 Its first premises was located at 63 Merrion Square.
 The archive was initially founded under the auspices of An Taisce and with a cornerstone donation of its architectural collections and libraries.

 Alistair Rowan was appointed director in 1981, and the organisation was renamed the Irish Architectural Archive and moved to number 73 Merrion Square.

 The organisation was formally designated National Archive status in 1996, by Ruairi Quinn, who was then Minister of Finance and later served as the archive's chairperson from 2020-2023.

 A dedicated new headquarters at 45 Merrion Square, a Georgian house and the former home of Gustavus Hume constructed in 1794, was restored between 2002 and 2004 for use as an archive by the Office of Public Works.

-The archive oversees the Dictionary of Irish Architects which it developed over a period of 30 years and launched formally in 2009 as an online archive.
+The archive oversees the Dictionary of Irish Architects which was developed over a period of 30 years by Ann Martha Rowan and launched formally in 2009 as an online archive.

 The IAA is governed by a Board of Directors, which is supported by a lay Community Advisory Group (CAG) and a limited membership.